andr-ew/ndls/README.md

 global -> local -> zoned

-voice params: vol, old, pan, bnd, cut, q, type, fade, rate, play, aliasing, volt
+arc/screen params: vol, old, pan, bnd, cut, q, type, fade, play, aliasing, volt grid params: rate, rev, alias, rec, play, send, return, tape/disk

 - params can only have one scope at a time?
 - local+zoned show on the screen in track focus, one after another (visually tabbed in UI)